transcrobes/static-site/content/post/getting-started-beginner.md

 So how should you use Transcrobes for learning as a beginner?
 As mentioned above, you will typically get a list of words with the lesson you are about to start.
 You should copy/write those into a file, one word per line, and put a .csv extension on it , for example, one word per line in Excel and then "Save as CSV", or using your favourite text editor.
 Make sure the file is a proper text file, not some horrible Microsoft wordpad thing that the system can't understand!
 You can then [import](/page/software/configure/imports) that file into the system.
 When the import has finished you can [create a list](/page/software/configure/wordlists).
 You can then immediately use that wordlist to learn the vocabulary by selecting the list in the [Repetrobes vocabulary tool](/page/software/learn/repetrobes).
 So each new lesson you will create a new list and start learning that.
 It might take you half an hour or so the first couple of times but you will quickly find your preferred way of doing this and it will likely only take you a couple of minutes when you are used to it.
 [Repetrobes](/page/software/learn/repetrobes), if you use it regularly, will then make sure that you never forget the words you have already learnt, so you can ace any tests you have and spend your time doing something you love instead!
 You can combine lists however you like, and you can start learning a few weeks before if you are particularly motivated (or have a boy/girl/teacher you want to impress!).

 ##### Write the characters down when you learn/practice them
 [Repetrobes](/page/software/learn/repetrobes) includes a touch-sensitive system whereby you can "write" the characters with your finger (or stylus, if you have one) on devices that are touch-sensitive (smartphones, tablets, etc.).
 This is great, but many people find that it is actually even better if you use a pen or pencil and write them down on paper - at least if that is practical.
 Touchscreen writing does also force you to write the strokes in order, and can give you some hints, so it is not 100% clearcut either way in terms of "the best way".
-The science around this is still not very clear but the physical gesture of writing is important as it really helps to solidify the memory pathways for most learners, so typically both either will be better than neither.
-In any case, many find learning characters can be a good way to spend their time on public transport, and you typically can't use a pencil and paper while standing up on the metro so let the situation decide for you!
+The science around this is still not very clear but the physical gesture of writing is important as it really helps to solidify the memory pathways for most learners, so typically both will be better than neither.
+In any case, many find learning characters can be a good way to spend their time on public transport, and you typically can't use a pencil and paper while standing up on the metro, so you can let the situation decide for you!

 ### Final thoughts

-By working this way with Transcrobes and Repetrobes, the system will already have a very accurate picture of what you know, and when you are ready to start reading/watching/listening to some authentic content, it will already be perfectly tuned to make your learning very efficient and loads of fun!
-You can read more about what is in store later by looking at how to use Transcrobes after you know a bit more [here](/page/software/learn/getting-started-intermediate).
+By starting out learning this way with Transcrobes and Repetrobes, the system will already have a very accurate picture of what you know, and when you are ready to start reading/watching/listening to some authentic content (after you learn the basics), it will already be perfectly tuned to make your learning very efficient and loads of fun!
+You can read more about what is in store later by looking at how to use Transcrobes after you know a bit more [here](/post/getting-started-intermediate).